nextcloud/docker/README.md

 We recommend using a reverse proxy in front of our Nextcloud installation.
 Your Nextcloud will only be reachable through the proxy, which encrypts all traffic to the clients.
 You can mount your manually generated certificates to the proxy or use a fully automated solution, which generates and renews the certificates for you.

 In our [examples](https://github.com/nextcloud/docker/tree/master/.examples) section we have an example for a fully automated setup using a reverse proxy, a container for [Let's Encrypt](https://letsencrypt.org/) certificate handling, database and Nextcloud.
+It uses the popular [nginx-proxy](https://github.com/jwilder/nginx-proxy) and [docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) containers.
+Please check the according documentations before using this setup.

 ## HTTP - insecure, just for development / debugging / testing
 When you're testing you can use this image without the ssl encryption. **Never use this method on a Nextcloud install where actual user data is stored!**